-Basketball Ireland (BI) aims to encourage all members participating in basketball to engage in Social Media where possible to help to promote the game and improve communication channels.
+Basketball Ireland (BI) aims to encourage all members participating in basketball to engage in the use of social media where possible in order to help to promote the game and improve communication channels.

-BI is also keen to encourage new initiatives within Social Media and will try to support members to develop new ways of connecting with the wider public when possible.
+BI is keen to encourage new initiatives on social media and will try to support members to develop new ways of connecting with the wider public when possible.

-While BI would be hopeful that all members would engage with Social Media in a positive and constructive manner, we do recognise that everyone has the right to freedom of speech.
+While BI would be hopeful that all members engage with social media in a positive and constructive manner, we do recognise that everyone has the right to freedom of speech.
 BI does however, reserve the right to remove any material it deems inappropriate from its own social media pages.

 Below are some helpful and practical guidelines to implement Social Media in a positive and affective manner.